adbadre/Simulation/README.md

-# Secure Decentralized Decisions to Enhance Coordination in Consolidated Hospital Systems

-** Please cite the following article if you are using the codes and simualiton protocol:

-Badre, A., Mohebbi, S., Soltanisehat, L. (2019).
+# Badre, A., Mohebbi, S., Soltanisehat, L. (2019).
 Secure Decentralized Decisions to Enhance Coordination in Consolidated Hospital Systems, IISE Transactions on Healthcare Systems Engineering, DOI: 10.1080/24725579.2019.1680582

+** Please cite the above article if you are using the codes and simualiton protocol:

 **This folder contains the simulation environment for secure decentralized patient assigment.**